paigetiedeman/Roman-Numerals/README.md

 ## Description

-This simple HTML site uses Javascript...
+This simple HTML site uses Javascript loops to convert an inputted number to Roman Numerals.

 ## Setup/Installation Requirements

 * _Clone this repository to your desktop_
 * _Go to the top level of this directory_
 * _Open index.html in your browser_
+* _Type in the number you want to convert_

 ## Known Bugs